arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 <a name="summary" />
 ## Summary ##

 In this demo, you saw how to easily create a development environment upfront.
-Using some of the new Visual Studio Features we created beautiful modern Web Applications.
-We backed them up, restored them, deployed them to Staging for testing, then moved them onto Production, and finally scaled them in response to changes in demand.
+Using some of the new Visual Studio Features we created beautiful modern Web Applications; we backed them up, restored them, deployed them to Staging for testing, then moved them onto Production, and finally scaled them in response to changes on demand.